garyexplains/speedtestg/FAQ.md

 tested.
 Occasionally, if warranted, we may perform two tests, one with the mode enabled and one with it disabled.

 ## 10. Why haven't you tested Device SPQR?
 I have asked several times on social media or in the comments.
-For one of two reasons.
+Could be for one of two reasons.
 1) The device isn't that interesting.
 Sorry.
 2) But more likely, I don't have access to that device at the moment.
 I don't have a huge box with every released device which I just open and take the device for the next video.
 Devices are expensive.
 Sometimes I can borrow a device.
 Sometimes my teammates have access to the device and I can use that.
 Sometimes I need to buy the device and hope to sell it afterwards.

 ## 11. Can the app show the individual tests times?
 Changes in that area are coming.
 Current plans are to show three times alongside the total time: "Mainly CPU", "Mixed CPU/GPU", "Mainly GPU".